evalapplydotorg/tblm-private/content/posts/2015-04-09-a-perfect-pair-of-feet-by-tendai-huchu.md

 issue: 12
 summary: "Perhaps the true love stories are the ones that start after ruin and devastation strike a relationship.
-In Tendai Huchu's story, a British woman copes with mis-recognition after her veteran's return.... "
+In Tendai Huchu's story, a British woman copes with mis-recognition after her disabled veteran's return.... "
 slug: ?p=288
 type: post
 year: "2015"